 Our Sustainable Development Goals

-We support the UN's Sustainable Development Goals and focus specifically on these 6:
+We support the UN's Sustainable Development Goals and focus specifically on:

 Landscape restoration as an effective way to achieve the Sustainable Development Goals

 On September 25th 2015, countries adopted the Agenda 2030 for Sustainable Development with a total of 17 Sustainable Development Goals (SDGs).
 Each goal has specific targets to be achieved over the next 15 years.

 Our landscape restoration programs result in a wide array of bankable and non-bankable benefits, closely aligned with the Sustainable Development Goals and with huge positive socio-economic impacts, besides addressing climate change and biodiversity loss, two of the major challenges of our time.

 We also make contributions to further Sustainable Development Goals:

 Healthy landscapes increase physical and mental health and human well-being and provide with medicinal resources.